loebelectric/cbAddy/readme.md

 }
 ```

-Inject cbAddy into ithin one of your handlers with wirebox...
+Inject cbAddy into ithin one of your handlers with wirebox

 ```
 property name="cbAddy"      inject="cbAddy@addressValidationClient";